 - 6 cups of hot water

-- 4 cubes of beef bouillon (see discussion below) *
+- 4 beef bouillon cubes (see discussion below) *

-- 10 soft, fluffy, high gluten rolls, sliced lengthwise but hinged on one side or Italian bread loaves cut widthwise into 10 portions (Gonnella, Turano, and D’Amato are the bakers of choice in Chicago)
+- 10 soft, moist, high gluten rolls, cut lengthwise but hinged on one side or Italian breads cut widthwise into 10 portions (Gonnella, Turano and D'Amato are the bakers of choice in Chicago)

 - 1 cup hot giardiniera

-- You need 90 minutes to cook a 3 pound roast, or about 30 minutes per pound.
-You can cook this well in advance and refrigerate the meat and juice and heat it up as needed.
+- It takes 90 minutes to cook a 3-pound roast, or about 30 minutes per pound.
+You can cook it well in advance and refrigerate the meat and juices and reheat as needed.
 You can even freeze it.
-This is a great Sunday dish because the smell of the roasting beef and herbs fills the house.
-After you cook it, you need another 30 minutes to chill it before slicing.
+It's a great Sunday dish because the smell of roast beef and herbs fills the house.
+After cooking, it takes another 30 minutes to cool down before slicing.

 - About the beef.
-Top sirloin, top round, or bottom round are preferred in that order.
-For tenderness, especially if you cannot cut paper thin slices.
-David Rosengarten, the famous cookbook author and TV chef, uses chuck, a fattier cut, so the meat will be more tender and flavorful.
-“Luxurious” is the word he used.
-Problem is that you’ll have to chill the pan drippings after cooking in order to skim off the fat.
+Top sirloin, top round or bottom round are preferred in that order.
+For tenderness, especially if you can't cut thin slices.
+David Rosengarten, the famous cookbook author and TV chef, uses the chuck, a fattier cut, to make the meat more tender and tasty.
+"Luxurious" is the word he used.
+The problem is that the drippings from the pan must be cooled after cooking to remove the fat.

 - About the garlic.
-If you wish, omit the garlic powder and stud the roast with fresh garlic.
+If you wish, you can omit the garlic powder and garnish the roast with fresh garlic.